 There are two deadlines to know.
 The first is October 1st, the government-mandated deadline to start a Safe Harbor 401(k) plan for a business running a calendar fiscal year.

-The other is September 25th – as it typically takes 401(k) providers five or more days to get this type of plan set up before the government-imposed deadline (some require a month).
-So, get your questions answered and plan purchased by September 25th if you are ready to start taking advantage of the tax and saving benefits Safe Harbor 401(k)s offer.
-And if you are considering a plan now, ShareBuilder 401k is offering a discount off setup for those that purchase before September 12th.
+The other is September 27th – as it typically takes 401(k) providers a few days to get this type of plan set up before the government-imposed deadline (some require a month).
+So, get your questions answered and plan purchased by September 27th if you are ready to start taking advantage of the tax and saving benefits Safe Harbor 401(k)s offer.
+And if you are considering a plan now, ShareBuilder 401k is offering a discount off setup for those that purchase before September 27th.

 What is a ‘Safe Harbor’ 401(k) plan?
 How is it Different from other 401(k) plan types?